 - Is your balance worse on one side?
 Could alignment be the problem?
-This article describes the progressive deterioration I experienced over the course of, well, decades actually, but it seemed to accelerate in the last few years.
+Describes the progressive deterioration I experienced over the course of decades, slowly at first, then rapidly.
 My right leg mysteriously twisted inward and I lost my balance on that side.
-Figuring out what was happening to me was a long, frustrating and expensive process.
+Figuring out what was happening was a long, frustrating and expensive process.

 - If your body’s alignment is a problem, how will you know?
 [YOU ARE HERE] In this article I tackle several topics, like does alignment even matter?
-The biggest message I hope you take from that article is that when we take a reductionist view of our injuries and pain points we miss the chance to make real and positive changes to our bodies.
+The biggest message I hope you take away is that when we take a reductionist view of our injuries and pain points we miss the chance to make long lasting changes to our bodies.

-- 12 Random Tips, Insights and Admonitions About Alignment This is just a mash up of a bunch of things I’ve learned or have helped me during this process.
+- 12 Random Tips, Insights and Admonitions About Alignment A mash up of things I’ve learned and things that have helped during this process.

 Debating the importance of alignment

-There’s endlessly debate about the importance of alignment and posture, likely because several issues get tangled up together.
+There’s endless debate about the importance of alignment and posture, likely because several issues get tangled up together.

-The first is that “aligned” implies straight and symmetrical, which are related but not equivalent concepts.
+The first is that “aligned” implies symmetrical, which are related but not equivalent concepts.

 We are all structurally asymmetrical, partly because we are born that way and partly because of our habits.

 - Internal organs are asymmetrical

 - Much of the work we do is one-sided and repetitive